bihealth/bih-cluster/bih-cluster/docs/admin/getting-access.md

 2. hpc-gatekeeper decides on the request and the corresponding objects are created on the cluster (users, groups, directories).
 3. All new users are notified and further instructions are sent to them via email.

-Subsequently, both owner and delegate can initiate changes (new users, resource changes etc.) to the group.
+Subsequently, both owner and delegate (but **only owner and delegate**) can initiate changes (new users, resource changes etc.) to the group.

 ## Form